Mahindra & Mahindra Q2 profit up 44 pc at Rs 2,773 cr | Business

 Mahindra & Mahindra Q2 profit up 44 pc at Rs 2,773 cr

-Homegrown diversified group Mahindra & Mahindra on Friday reported 44 per cent increase in consolidated profit at Rs 2,773 crore for September quarter, boosted by robust sales across business verticals.
+Homegrown diversified group Mahindra & Mahindra on Friday reported 44 per cent increase in consolidated profit at Rs 2,773 crore for September quarter, driven by robust performance in automotive and farm equipment verticals.

 The group had logged a net profit of Rs 1,929 crore in July-September last fiscal year, Mahindra & Mahindra (M&M) said in a regulatory filing.

-Revenue from operations during the quarter under review rose to Rs 29,870 crore from Rs 21,470 crore in the year-ago period, it added.
+Revenue from operations during the quarter under review rose to Rs 29,870 crore from Rs 21,470 crore in the year-ago period.

-M&M, on a standalone basis, reported revenue of Rs 20,839 crore in the second quarter, up 57 per cent from Rs 13,314 crore in the same period a year ago, the company said.
+In September quarter, the automotive segment's revenue rose to Rs 15,231 crore from Rs 8,245 crore in the year-ago period.
+Similarly, revenue from the farm equipment segment increased to Rs 7,506 crore from Rs 6,723 crore.

-Profit after tax increased 46 per cent to Rs 2,090 crore in September quarter, as compared to the year-ago period.
+Revenue from the financial services vertical rose to Rs 2,974 crore as against Rs 2,909 crore, while the hospitality business posted a revenue of Rs 598 crore in the period under review compared with Rs 560 crore in the year-ago quarter.
+The real estate segment saw a revenue of Rs 70 crore in the quarter as against Rs 59 crore earlier.

 M&M Managing Director & CEO Anish Shah said the group's robust financial results reflect the progress it has made in its strategic imperatives.